 Overview

 Bible Society Cambodia (BSC) launched The Learning Through Listening literacy project in 2003 to teach people how to read, by reading the Bible.
-Each year the program empowers non-literate people so they can read the Scriptures for their own personal growth and contribute more effectively to their communities.
+Each year the program empowers non-literate people so they can develop their literacy skills and contribute more effectively to their communities.
+It also means they can read the Scriptures for their own personal growth.

 Statistics:

-- Only 61.3% of students complete primary school (UN data) despite a 98.2% net enrolment ratio.
+- 61.3% of students complete primary school (UN data) despite a 98.2% net enrolment ratio